 - Partnering with community and other organisations to raise awareness of the evidence base for Reiki.

 The Reiki Healthcare Research Trust relies entirely on donations, corporate support and legacies.
-You can find out more about it and support with a donation here: reikihealthcareresearch.org.
+Our focus is aimed at being for the highest good of the public and mainstream medicine.
+All directors/trustees work on a voluntary basis.
+You can find out more about the organisation and support it with a donation here: reikihealthcareresearch.org.

 8. Reiki for Vets